Salary cap: National Football League

 The salary cap is defined as a rule that places a limit on the amount of money a team can spend on players' salaries.
-Since its implementation, it's had a widespread impact on teams and organizations in the sports industry.
+Since its implementation, it has had a widespread impact on teams and organizations in the sports industry.
 It has changed how organizations invest in their players and the future as a whole.
 It has proven to be an obstacle in the pursuit of sustained success.
 Since 1994, The National Football League has only experienced a handful of repeat Super Bowl appearances.
 In one of his most prominent studies, James Carrey researched salary and performance data across the NFL over a 10-year period.
 Ultimately, his study showed that strategic management of player compensation directly resulted in an increase in wins.

 Salary figures across the four major professional sports leagues in the United States can be compared.
 Doing so better enables one to understand the impact the cap has on a broader scale.
 Andrew Zimbalist argues that the data collected by revenue analysts across the respective leagues can be misinterpreted.
 This misinterpretation comes from the disparities in organizational structures across the leagues.
 In his study, Andrew Zimbalist collects compensation logistics for athletes.
 He subsequently relates it to overall revenue generated by a sports organization.
 The concept of adjusted data analytics is used in this study to compare the salary and revenue shares of the National Football League, National Hockey League, National Basketball Association, and Major League Baseball.
 In all, Zimbalist analyzes how salary caps have impacted controlling player costs.
 The study shows how the cap has affected the way organizations invest in and compensate their players.

 There is a perceived sunk-cost assumption that has arisen from the NFL's salary cap.
 This assumption underlines an analytical approach on the topic.
 In one of his studies, Quinn Keefer ran a regression on the structure of the NFL draft.
 The regression relates playing time amongst players to the regulations that have come from the salary cap.
 It was concluded that there is a positive correlation between salary and games started.
 An increase in salary cap value results an increase in games started for the players who were selected in the first two rounds of the draft.
 Despite no acknowledgeable differences in productivity, the salary cap enables first round selections to receive compensation premiums and signing bonuses.
 These benefits result in those particular players starting more games than players who weren't selected early on in the draft.